 The local landscape (e.g., topography, on-site obstructions, obstructions on adjacent land, potential future obstructions) defines whether or not a given site has a good solar resource.
 An adequate solar resource is a site that is unshaded for at least 6 hours a day, both now and into the future.
-Communities can map their solar resource using LiDAR data that is frequently available in urban areas.
-The City of Dubuque mapped its solar resources as part of a renewable energy study in 2012, and the State of Iowa is in the process of compiling additional solar resource data in the developed portion of the state.
+Communities can map their solar resource using LiDAR data that is frequently available in urban areas, and in some states even in rural areas.
+Such a map can allow the community to measure the size of their "solar reserves" identify areas with good and poor resources for prioritizing development in a manner consistent with other land uses, and even distinguish between opportunities for rooftop and ground-mount solar development opportunities.
+Minnesota has geographic solar resource data available at 1-meter resolution across virtually the entire state.
+GIS data will be available for downloading soon.